newgenesys/echo-service-symfony-docker/README.md

 ## Description

-This is a complete stack for running Symfony into a Docker container using docker-compose tool with [docker-sync library](https://docker-sync.readthedocs.io/en/latest/) for ech-service app to resident automatically.
+This is a complete stack for running Symfony into a Docker container using docker-compose tool for ech-service app to resident automatically.

 It is composed by 4 containers: